mate-academy/py_prodsum/README.md

 # py_prodsum

-Find the difference between the product of the even and the sum of the odd list items
+Find the difference between the product of items with even index and the sum of items with odd index

 To deploy project on your local machine create new virtual environment and execute this command: